• Skip to main content

 5. Serve your pork chops over mashed potatoes with the gravy poured over.
 Enjoy!

-What to serve alongside Fried Pork Chops?
+What to Serve with Fried Pork Chops and Gravy

 Fried Pork Chops are great when paired with roasted vegetables like:

-Tips, Tricks, and FAQs for Fried Pork Chops and Gravy
+How to reheat Fried Pork Chops and Gravy

 How do you fry pork chops without them getting tough?